slack-ruby/slack-ruby-client/README.md

-token           | Slack API token. websocket_ping  | The number of seconds that indicates how often the WebSocket should send ping frames, default is 30. websocket_proxy | Connect via proxy, include `:origin` and `:headers`. store_class     | Local store class name, default is an in-memory `Slack::RealTime::Store`. start_options   | Options to pass into `rtm.start`, default is `{}`.
+token           | Slack API token. websocket_ping  | The number of seconds that indicates how often the WebSocket should send ping frames, default is 30. websocket_proxy | Connect via proxy, include `:origin` and `:headers`. store_class     | Local store class name, default is an in-memory `Slack::RealTime::Stores::Store`. start_options   | Options to pass into `rtm.start`, default is `{}`.

 Note that the RealTime client uses a Web client to obtain the WebSocket URL via [rtm.start](https://api.slack.com/methods/rtm.start), configure Web client options via `Slack::Web::Client.configure` as described above.